bizzehdee/blog/content/asynchronous-programming-c-practical-guide.md

      }
      ```

-## 4. Exception Handling in Asynchronous Code:
+## 4. Exception Handling in Asynchronous Code
    - Handling exceptions in asynchronous code.
    - Using `try`, `catch`, and `finally` with asynchronous methods.
    - **C# Example:**